Endometriosis surgery: excision, deep disease and ovary-sparing techniques

 Should surgery be performed to improve fertility?

-It depends on stage and context.
-Excision of superficial lesions may modestly improve chances of spontaneous pregnancy.
 Routine cystectomy of an endometrioma before IVF is not recommended.
-The decision is individualised by EFI, age, ovarian reserve and associated factors.
+The decision should reflect EFI, age, ovarian reserve, and associated factors.

 How do I choose where to have surgery?